-What do the Unconditional Surrender Statue, #BLM, and the #METOO movement have in common?
+What do the Unconditional Surrender Statue, #METOO and the #BLM movement have in common?

 The Unconditional Surrender Statue, a sailor kissing a nurse, has once again come into the news in Sarasota, Florida because of possibly relocating the statue to a different area within the city.
 People are protesting the change.
 Although in this protest, people are not focusing on the conflicting emotions the statue ignites.
 Regrettably, it symbolizes; simultaneously, two conflicting emotions happiness and sadness.